Event Registration (Begin registration process at bottom of this page)

 Recovery: What’s Buddhism Got to Do With It?

 Come join us at the intersection of Buddhist practice and recovery from addiction.
-The summit will be a global gathering of teachers, authors, healers, meeting facilitators and practitioners.
+The summit will be a global gathering for everyone interested in, or practicing, Buddhist Recovery, including people in recovery, teachers, authors, healers, and meeting facilitators.
 All recovery paths and Buddhist lineages are welcome.
 During the 4-day retreat, we will engage in presentations, group discussion and sharing, practice, networking, collaborating and much more.
 Some of the topics for this year’s summit include: